All Episodes

 Well, not all your life, but for a long time.

-And you've and you've heard about homosexuality and your militant homosexuality, and you remember the days where they would file into uh back in the early AIDS days and file into St. Patrick's and throw condoms at Cardinal O'Connor, and you remember all that.
+And you've heard about homosexuality, and you're aware of militant homosexuality, and you remember the days where they would file into back in the early AIDS days, they'd file into St. Patrick's and throw condoms at Cardinal O'Connor, and you remember all that.

-And one day you wake up and you you you it finally hits you that that that gay marriage is all of a sudden out of nowhere in the top five most important issues to everybody under 30 or 35.
+And one day you wake up and it finally hits you that gay marriage is all of a sudden out of nowhere in the top five most important issues to everybody under 30 or 35.

 And you're wondering, how does this happen?